WallarooLabs/wally/README.md

 More information is also on our [blog][blog-link].
 There you can find more insight into what we are working on and industry use-cases.

 > Wallaroo currently exists as a mono-repo.
 All the source that is Wallaroo is located in this repo.
-See [application structure][application-structure-link] for more information.
+See [repo directory structure][repo-directory-structure-link] for more information.

 ## Need Help?